B-Dem/PPPwn-Luckfox/README.md

 - Luckfox Pico/Pro/Max/Plus/Mini
 - Ethernet Cable
 - USB Type-C for power to the board
-- A USB drive with exFAT32 formatted (only use for the first time to load GoldHEN)
+- A USB drive formatted in exFAT / FAT32  (only use for the first time to load GoldHEN)

 ## Support Boards